departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v2/resource-guide.md

 <code>PUT /sample-inspection-targets​/{sampleInspectionTargetReferenceNumber}​/close</code>

-Sample Inspections Targets allow Admins of a Highway Authority organisation to targets for promoters they would like to inspect.
+Sample Inspections Targets allow Admins of a Highway Authority organisation to define targets for promoters they would like to inspect.
 {: .govuk-body}

 Each target consists of: